graduway/redis_app_join/README.md

 ## Usage

-Create config/initializers/redis_app_join.rb or place this in environment specific config file.
+Create `config/initializers/redis_app_join.rb` or place this in environment specific config file.
 You can use a different namespace, DB, driver, etc.

 ```ruby
 redis_conn = Redis.new(host: 'localhost', port: 6379, db: 0)
 REDIS_APP_JOIN = Redis::Namespace.new(:appjoin, redis: redis_conn)
 ```

 In the Ruby class where you need to implement application-side join add `include RedisAppJoin`.
-Here is a sample report generator that will produce a report of comments created since yesterday and include associated article title and name of user who wrote the article.
+Here is a sample report generator that will query DB to produce a report of comments created since yesterday and include associated article title and name of user who wrote the article.

 ```ruby
 class ReportGen